Mike Williams Player Prop Bets for NFL Week 17 | Los Angeles vs. Denver 1/2/2022

 Matchup vs. Denver

-- Williams is averaging 56 receiving yards per game in nine career matchups against the Broncos, 10.5 fewer than his receiving yards prop bet over/under for Sunday's game (66.5).
+- Williams' 56 receiving yards per game in his nine career matchups against the Broncos are 0.5 more than his over/under for Sunday's game.

-- In nine matchups with the Broncos, Williams has had a TD catch twice, but never more than one in any single game.
+- Williams, in nine matchups, had a touchdown catch twice.
+But he did not have multiple TDs in either of those games.

-- This week Williams will face the NFL's sixth-ranked pass defense (226.3 yards allowed per game).
+- The Broncos are allowing 226.3 passing yards per game this season, the NFL's sixth-ranked pass defense.

 Recent Performances

-- Williams did not have a catch in last week's game against the Texans.
+- Williams did not record a catch in last week's game against the Texans.

-- Over his last three games, Williams has nine receptions (15 targets) for 110 yards, averaging 36.7 yards per game.

 Williams' Los Angeles Teammates